Śrāddha

-Śrāddha (Sanskrit: श्राद्ध), is a period of time in the Hindu calendar during which Hindus perform rituals to pay homage to their pitṛs (ancestors).
+Śrāddha (Sanskrit: श्राद्ध, pronounced as shraa-dh), is a period of time in the Hindu calendar during which Hindus perform rituals to pay homage to their pitṛs (ancestors).
 Taking part in specific rituals at this time is believed to provide peace to the ancestors in their afterlife.
 It is performed on the death anniversaries of the departed as per the Hindu Calendar.
 In addition it is also performed for the entire community of 'pitr' – both from paternal and maternal side – collectively during the Pitri Paksha or Shraaddha paksha ('fortnight of ancestors'), followed immediately by Sharad Navaratri in autumn.

-Śrāddha refers to a set of Hindu rites performed to honor and nourish deceased ancestors (pitṛs).
-The rites typically include offerings of food (often riceballs called pinda), libations of water (tarpana), recitation of mantras, and gifts to Brahmins. Śrāddha is commonly observed during the fortnight of Pitru Paksha in the lunar month of Bhādrapada/Āśvina, as well as on individual death anniversaries (tithi śrāddha).

-Etymology
+Etymology and scripture

 The Sanskrit word śrāddha derives from śraddhā (“faith, devotion”).
-In ritual parlance, it denotes acts performed “in faith” for ancestors, especially offerings of food and water intended for their welfare in the afterlife.
+In ritual parlance, it denotes acts performed “in faith” for ancestors.

-Scriptural basis

-Śrāddha is discussed in Dharmasūtras, Dharmaśāstras, and Purāṇas, which outline eligibility, timing, recipients, and ritual details.
-Prescriptive material appears in the Āpastamba and Gautama Dharmasūtras, the Manu Smṛti, and later digests; the Purāṇas (e.g., Garuda Purāṇa) emphasize the salvific benefits of feeding ancestors and the poor.

-Ritual practice

-Although practices vary regionally, a typical śrāddha includes: